aeolhcia/Mkey-Gen-App/README.md

-# MKey Generator
+# android mkey generator

-PSA: this is mostly vibe coded, yes i know vibe coding is bad, but it works and im lazy sorry.
+PSA: This is mostly vibe coded, yes i know vibe coding is bad, but it works and im lazy im sorry.

-MKey Generator is a simple and user-friendly Android application designed to generate master keys for various Nintendo devices.
+mkey generator is a simple and user-friendly Android application designed to generate master keys for various Nintendo devices.
 It provides a clean, modern interface for inputting system information and retrieving the corresponding master key from mkey.salthax.org.

 ## Application Process